Tony Pep: Boxing career

 During his career, Pep held the Commonwealth super featherweight title, the IBO lightweight title and the Canadian lightweight and featherweight titles.
-In December of 1985 Pep defeated Ian Clyde to win the Canadian featherweight championship.
-In February of 1992 Pep defeated Paul Harvey to win the Commonwealth super featherweight title.
+In December 1985 Pep defeated Ian Clyde to win the Canadian featherweight championship.
+In February 1992 Pep defeated Paul Harvey to win the Commonwealth super featherweight title.
 He made an unsuccessful bid for the WBO super featherweight title, losing a 12-round unanimous decision to Regilio Tuur on March 9, 1995.
 In September of 1995 Pep lost the Commonwealth super featherweight title to Justin Juuko.

-In March of 1996 Pep defeated Johar Abu Lashin to win the vacant IBO lightweight title.
-In December of 1996 Pep defeated Louie Espinoza to retain his IBO title.
+In March 1996 Pep defeated Johar Abu Lashin to win the vacant IBO lightweight title.
+In December 1996 Pep defeated Louie Espinoza to retain his IBO title.
 On June 14, 1998, Tony Pep fought a 16-0 Floyd Mayweather Jr. and lost by unanimous decision.
-In September of 2000 Pep defeated Mario Lechowski to win the Canadian lightweight championship.
-In March of 2001 Pep lost to Ricky Hatton in a bout for the vacant WBU Super Lightweight title.
+In September 2000 Pep defeated Mario Lechowski to win the Canadian lightweight championship.
+In March 2001 Pep lost to Ricky Hatton in a bout for the vacant WBU Super Lightweight title.
 In September 2001 Pep lost his Canadian lightweight title in a rematch against Mario Lechowski.